 Zoë Veness is a designer-maker with interests in contemporary jewellery and objects.

 Her work has been selected for exhibitions in Australia, New Zealand, Japan, Korea, Singapore, England, Scotland, Germany, and the USA, and is held in private and public collections including the National Gallery of Australia and the Art Gallery of South Australia.
-She has had ten solo exhibitions at national venues and received numerous awards such as Australia Council grants in 2002, 2006 and 2017, and an Australian Postgraduate Award in 2011 for PhD research at the University of New South Wales in Sydney.
+She has had ten solo exhibitions at national venues and received numerous awards such as Australia Council Visual Art grants in 2002, 2006 and 2017, and an Australian Postgraduate Award in 2011 for PhD research at Art & Design, University of New South Wales in Sydney where she currently lectures in design.

 New Terrain in an Old World